dshreejal/Internship-Amnil/task-1/README.md

 cd Internship-Amnil/task-1
 ```

+- Setup Express Server

-- Change directory to the server to start the server
+  Change directory to the server to start the server

   ```bash
   cd server